 Notes

 Use LIX as a second opinion next to the Oborneva Flesch adaptation: when both agree, you can be confident about a text’s difficulty; when they disagree, inspect the breakdown to see whether sentence length or word length is the driver.
-The tool runs locally in your browser.
+The tool runs locally in your browser and works on unpublished or confidential texts.